 Apple Pick At The U-Pick Farms

-Apple picking is a given in Asheville in October.
-Think Fujis, Pink Ladies, Galas, Honeycrisps, Romes, and Golden Delicious.
+Apple picking is a must.
+Tom and I love Fujis, Pink Ladies, Galas, Honeycrisps, Romes, and Golden Delicious.
 Each orchard has its own pros and cons – and some are smaller than others.
-Coston Family Farm is great if you want a smaller orchard with less walking.
-Jeter Mountain Farm has a wagon to take you to the apple fields, perfect with young kids.
+Coston Farm & Apple House is great if you want a smaller orchard with less walking.
+Jeter Mountain Farm is our luxury apple orchard.
+Tom and I most frequent Stepp’s and Sky Top.
+Our readers love Justus Orchard.

 Get Lost In Stepp’s Hillcrest Corn Maze